nextflow-io/nextflow/docs/process.rst

 file is sent over the ``numbers`` channel.
 A downstream process declaring the same channel as ``input`` will be able to receive it.

-.. note:: If the channel specified as output has not been previously declared in the pipeline script, it will be implicitly created by the output declaration itself.

 ..
 TODO explain Path object